jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-appropriate for generalization (and our conviction in this grows as we gather more data and compare it to that of others), bias exists.The DBIR processOur overall process remains intact and largely unchanged from previous years.104 All incidents included in this report were reviewed and converted (if
+appropriate for generalization (and our conviction in this grows as we gather more data and compare it to that of others), bias exists.
+The DBIR
+process
+Our overall process remains intact and largely unchanged from previous years.104 All incidents included in this report were reviewed and converted (if